goofycoder/startup/thoughts_quotes.md

 **[⬆ back to top](#table-of-contents)**

 ## quotes
+- "The best way to predict the future is to invent it." - Alan Kay

 -  "I'd say it's hard to do a really good job on anything you don't think about in the shower." - Paul Graham

 - "Never underestimate the power of extra effort.
 It's not taught in school.
 It's not mentioned on resumes.
 But it's the one thing a candidate can offer to really **stand out**--and a powerful thing employers can look for to identify a great hire. **Make it your own little secret weapon.**"